 '''

 PHIL 2001

 The Rationalists (1)

 PHIL 2002

-Aesthethics (1)
+Aesthetics (1)

 PHIL 2003

 The Enlightenment (1)

 PHIL 2004

 Philosophical Anthropology (1)

 PHIL 2005

 Philosophy of Imagination (1)

 PHIL 2007

 Medieval Philosophy (1)

 PHIL 2008

 Philosophy of Being I (1)

 PHIL 2010

 Propositional Logic (1)

 PHIL 2012

 Introduction to Semiotics (1)

 PHIL 2013

 Modern Moral Philosophy (1)

 PHIL 2014

 Philosophy of Religion (1)

 PHIL 2015

 Classical Theories of Knowledge (1)

+The \ Philosophy \ of \ Whitehead \ (1)

 PHIL 2020

-The Philosophy of Whitehead (1)

 PHIL 2021

 Dilemmas (1)

 PHIL 2022

 Contemporary Political Philosophy (1)

 PHIL 2023

 The Philosophy of Time (1)

 PHIL 2024

 Greek Tragedy (1)

 PHIL 2025

 Seminars (2)

+'''

+'''

 PHIL 2026

 Essays and tutorial assessment (2)

 PHIL 2027

 Contemporary Moral Philosophy (1)

+PHIL 2028

 Pragmatism and Epistemology (1)

-PHIL 2028

 PHIL 2029

 Ethics (1)

 PHIL 2030

 The Moral Foundations of Law (1)

 PHIL 2031

 Kant's Critical Philosophy (1)

 PHIL 2032

 Empiricism and Naturalism (1)

 PHIL 2033

 Problems of Philosophy II (1)

 PHIL 2034

 Existentialism and Marxism (1)

 PHIL 2035

 Perception and Imagination in Phenomenological Philosophy (1)

 PHIL 2036

 Contemporary Ethical Theory (1)

 PHIL 2037

 Morality and Civilization (1)

+PHIL 2038

+The Politics of Pleasure: Power and Discourse (1)

+PHIL 2039

+Contemporary French Philosophy (1)

+PHIL 2040

+Kant's Critique of Pure Reason (1)

+PHIL 2041

+Issues in the Philosophy of Mind (1)

+PHIL 2042

+Philosophy and Nature (1)

+PHIL 2043

+Contemporary Approaches to Philosophy (1)

+PHIL 2044

+Marxism and Existentialism (1)

+PHIL 2045

+Philosophy of Language (1)

+PHIL 2046

+Two Empiricists and a Rationalist (1)

+PHIL 2047

+Philosophy of Mind (1)

+Selected Topics in Philosophical Anthropology (1)

+PHIL 2048

+PHIL 2049

+Philosophy as Love of Wisdom (1)

+PHIL 2050

+Philosophy of Action (1)

+PHIL 2051

+Kant II: Morality and Aesthetics (1)

 '''

-Philosophy (Contd.)

-PHIL 2038 The Politics of Pleasure: Power and Discourse (1)

-PHIL 2039 Contemporary French Philosophy (1)

-PHIL 2040 Kant's Critique of Pure Reason (1)

-PHIL 2041 Issues in the Philosophy of Mind (1)

-PHIL 2042 Philosophy and Nature (1)

-PHIL 2043 Contemporary Approaches to Philosophy (1)

-PHIL 2044 Marxism and Existentialism (1)

-PHIL 2045 Philosophy of Language (1)

-PHIL 2046 Two Empiricists and a Rationalist (1)

-PHIL 2047 Philosophy of Mind (1)

 - Students for the BA Mode II must complete twelve units (or equivalent in second year) through a combination of required courses and selected options.
 Required courses and options will be specified at the beginning of the session.
 Candidates for the BA Mode I (Philosophy) must complete twenty-four units (or equivalent). - The courses on offer in each academic year will be posted at the beginning of the session.
 The provision of a course in any particular year is subject to the availability of staff and, in the case of an option, its selection by a sufficient number of students.
 Courses additional to those listed may be provided in a particular year. - Students in second year Philosophy must register with the Department for tutorials and must submit a number of essays during the academic year.
-Tutorial work and essay writing will be assessed for examination purposes. - Students following the Mode I course may take a course (in an area related to Philosophy) in another Department provided that the course is approved by the Head of the Department of Philosophy, and permission to attend the course is granted by the Head of the other Department involved.
+Tutorial work and essay writing will be assessed for examination purposes.

+Students following the Mode I course may take a course (in an area related to Philosophy) in another Department provided that the course is approved by the Head of the Department of Philosophy, and permission to attend the course is granted by the Head of the other Department involved.
 Adequate notification must be given to the Departments concerned in order to arrange assessment of the student's work in the course.